All data explorers

 1 Year-on-year (y-o-y) change over corresponding month of previous year.

-2 Year-to-date (y-t-d) change over corresponding period (beginning of year to current month) of previous year.
+2 Year-to-date (y-t-d) change over corresponding month of previous year.